stephtr/cms-git-gateway/README.md

 # Netlify-gateway-server

-*This project is still work in progress.
-At the moment, only the gateway to GitHub is implemented.*
+*This project is still a bit work in progress, not recommended for use in production.
+At the moment, only the gateway to GitHub is implemented - GitLab and Bitbucket will follow.*

 This project provides an alternative to [Netlify's `git-gateway`](https://github.com/netlify/git-gateway): It provides a gateway to GitHub with the credentials being stored within the gateway.
 Authentication is being done using an external OAuth server, authorization can be managed within the gateway.